Climate Researchers Express Concern As Trump Administration Cancels NASA’s Carbon Monitoring System

 — Yale Environment 360 (@YaleE360) May 13, 2018

-Given President Trump’s announcement last June that the United States will be withdrawing from the Paris climate accord for the sake of the country’s economy, Woods Hole Research Center president Phil Duffy told Science that it wasn’t surprising that the White House targeted the CMS, as it is linked to the Paris agreement as a means to help the U.S. and other countries understand how emissions work.
-Furthermore, EcoWatch cited tweets from more climate scientists and researchers who criticized the decision, including Center for Climate and Life director Peter de Menocal, who referenced a recent report that warned of atmospheric carbon dioxide levels having reached historical highs.
+Given President Trump’s announcement last June that the United States will be withdrawing from the Paris climate accord for the sake of the country’s economy, Woods Hole Research Center President Phil Duffy told Science that it wasn’t surprising that the White House targeted the CMS, as it is linked to the Paris agreement as a means to help the U.S. and other countries understand how emissions work.
+Furthermore, EcoWatch cited tweets from more climate scientists and researchers who criticized the decision, including Center for Climate and Life Director Peter de Menocal, who referenced a recent report that warned of atmospheric carbon dioxide levels having reached historical highs.

 With the White House no longer assisting NASA with the CMS, Science wrote that Europe is expected to carry out similar research, but with only one carbon-monitoring satellite active at the moment.
 Duffy commented that this represents a case of the U.S. government “shooting [itself] in the foot” by letting others continue where CMS will be leaving off.
 On the other hand, University of Maryland climate scientist George Hurtt expressed hope that the program will be revived at some point in the future, as there are many countries around the world that still prioritize the monitoring of carbon dioxide levels and work hard toward curbing climate change.